shikharani8/restaurant-menu-sample/README.md

 5. Click on Enquiry tab in header.
 6. You will land on Enquiry form
 7. Fill all the required fields and submit to send your enquiry

+DB: Enquiry data is being stored in firebase realtime database.